gauravlochab/dailoGPT/README.md

 * look out for videos and tutorial if any before jumping into the code

 Data prep GPT-2
-* make a csv with X candidates for the context
+* make a csv with X candidates for the context using counsel-chat data
 * Loading the json or csv to the loader

 Fine tuning GPT-2